 In summary, Volcanoes National Park is a must-visit destination for anyone seeking an incredible Gorilla Safari in Rwanda.
 With its breathtaking landscapes, diverse wildlife, and fascinating primates, the park promises an unforgettable experience that will stay with you forever.

-If you’re planning a trip to Rwanda, then visiting the Volcanoes National Park for gorilla tracking is a must-do activity.
-With more than 600 mountain gorillas in the park and 10 available gorilla families for tracking, it’s no wonder why this is the most popular activity in the park.
-However, the question remains: how do you get to Volcanoes National Park for gorilla tracking?
+If you’re planning a trip to Rwanda, then visiting the Volcanoes National Park for gorilla trekking is a must-do activity.
+With over 380 mountain gorillas in the park and 10 available gorilla families for tracking, it’s no wonder why this is the most popular activity in the park.
+However, the question remains: how do you get to Volcanoes National Park for gorilla trekking?

 Thankfully, the answer is simple.
 The park can be accessed by road or by air, depending on your interests and budget.
 The park is located in Musanze/Ruhengeri, making it easy to find on a road map.
 Once you arrive, you’ll be surrounded by the park’s stunning vegetation, which includes bamboo forests, savannah grassland, vent swamps, and volcanoes like Gahinga, Muhabura, Sabinyo, Kaisimbi, and Bisoke.
 This diverse landscape offers excellent hiking opportunities to those visiting the park for gorilla tracking or any other activity.